Principal: Michael Travis

 Thank you to those that were able to attend the Virtual Option Q&A meeting yesterday.
 We had over 40 in attendance and had some great questions and we are likely to have more questions moving forward.
 Some of the questions revolved around the difference between Edmentum Courseware (which is our stock platform that enables us to offer 200+ courses including many Advanced Placement courses) and Michigan Virtual University courses.
 The district has an Edmentum site license for up to 500 students at a set price for 200+ courses whereas MVU courses must be purchased ala carte and cost between $310-$399 per course.
 Here are some key points to take into consideration when making a decision regarding which platform to use:

 1. The courses for both platforms are provided in an "asynchronous learning" environment.
 Asynchronous learning occurs online without real-time interaction between the learner and the instructor or other learners.
 "Synchronous" learning is online or distance education that happens in real time where the students can interact with their instructor and other learners in real-time.
 With the exception of some world language courses, MVU does NOT provide for real-time interaction nor does Edmentum.
 With both platforms, students learn through a series of pre-recorded lecture videos, slideshows, interactive practice modules, and interactive assessments.
-Neither platform provides an online "real-time" and "inperson" instructor.
+Neither platform provides an online "real-time" and "in person" instructor.

 2. Both Edmentum and MVU courses will have an assigned "Teacher of Record" (TOR) which is available for our students to ask questions and get assistance.
-For Edmentum courses the TOR is Ms. Leassner she is readily available and very responsive.
+For Edmentum courses the TOR is Ms. Leassner and she is readily available and very responsive.
 For those students that take MVU courses there will be a TOR assigned by the company and who is considered the support person for students in those courses.

 3. Enrollment Dates & Drop Dates for Edmentum and MVU courses should be carefully considered.
 For Edmentum and MVU courses we will be enrolling students between now and September 4th (August 28th for MVU AP courses).
-If students and parents decide that virtual learning is not working for them, they must inform me (email@example.com) in writing by Friday, September 11th and at that point we can still enroll students in Face-to-Face classes at ERHS and there will be no failing grades recorded on the student transcript.
-The district pays a considerable fee for individual MVU courses, so for students that enroll in and drop an MVU course AFTER the "Drop for Refund" deadline of 9/29 (9/22 for MVU AP courses) the student (parents) will be expected to reimburse the district the cost of that course ($310-$399) and it will be recorded as an "E" on the student transcript.
-There is no reimbursement fee for dropped Edmentum courses, however if they are dropped after September 11th they may be recorded as an "E" on the student transcript.
+If students and parents decide that virtual learning is not working for them, they must inform me (firstname.lastname@example.org) in writing by Friday, September 11th and at that point we can still enroll students in Face-to-Face classes at ERHS and there will be no failing grades recorded on the student transcript.
+The district pays a considerable fee for individual MVU courses, so for students that enroll in and drop an MVU course AFTER the "Drop for Refund" deadline of 9/29 (9/22 for MVU AP courses) the student (parents) may be asked to reimburse the district the cost of that course ($310-$399) and it will be recorded as an "E" on the student transcript.
+There is no reimbursement fee requested for dropped Edmentum courses, however if they are dropped after September 11th they may be recorded as an "E" on the student transcript.

 So, after 11 years of experience with online/virtual learners it is my advice that if you are not a very strong student and/or a student that has successful experience in taking online courses, I would err on the side of caution and take as much coursework as possible through our Edmentum offerings.
 In my opinion, for an inexperienced online learner carrying a full load of classes there are too many risks in taking a bevy of MVU courses.
 I would reserve MVU courses for specialty world language courses, AP courses not offered through Edmentum, and any other specialty course that we can’t offer through Edmentum.
 These are good preview videos of Edmentum and MVU for parents and students.